Skills & Expertise

 Metalline has a team of highly skilled and certified MIG & TIG welders dedicated to this important task.

-A close working relationship with the UK’s leading anodisers, United Anodisers, coupled with the use of superior grade J57S aluminium sheet, allows Metalline to offer the prestigious finish to a building’s façade that is increasingly demanded by today’s discerning designers.
+A close working relationship with the UK’s leading anodisers, United Anodisers, coupled with the use of superior grade J57S UP aluminium sheet, allows Metalline to offer the prestigious finish to a building’s façade that is increasingly demanded by today’s discerning designers.

 Once anodised, fabrications are either packed for shipping, or passed to the insulation bonding process as appropriate.

 A tough, polyester powder coating is applied to many of the fabrications produced, providing the required colour for the item.
-We are able to power coat all items to most RAL and BS colours.
+We are able to powder coat all items to most RAL and BS colours.

 Once powder coated, fabrications are either packed for shipping, or passed to the insulation bonding process as appropriate.